Ali1/cakephp-cloudflare-api/README.md

 This plugin is a (*very*) thin veil over vexxhost's [CloudFlare-API](https://github.com/vexxhost/CloudFlare-API) for use in CakePHP controllers.
 Please use composer to install so that the required dependencies are installed

-## Installation
+## Composer Installation

 * Add to composer, this will also install the Amazon SDK for PHP as a dependency

         "ali1/cakephp-cloudflare-api": "dev-master"

-* Add the component to a controller

-		public $components = array('CloudFlareApi.CloudFlareApi');
+## Non-composer Installation

+* Place the contents of this repo in Plugin/CloudFlareApi
+* Download the contents of https://github.com/vexxhost/CloudFlare-API into Plugin/CloudFlareApi/Vendor/vexxhost/cloud-flare-api

 ## Configuration

-You must add configuration to bootstrap.php.
+* You must add configuration to bootstrap.php.

 		Configure::write('CloudFlareApi.email', 'CLOUDFLARE EMAIL');
 		Configure::write('CloudFlareApi.apiKey', 'CLOUDFLARE API KEY');

-Don't forget to replace the placeholder text with your actual keys!
+  *  Don't forget to replace the placeholder text with your actual keys!

-## Example
+* Add the component to a controller

+		public $components = array('CloudFlareApi.CloudFlareApi');## Example

 * Remove a file from the cache